 The consumer confidence indicator in the Netherlands declined to -4 in July 2021 from -3 a month earlier.
 Consumers' willingness to buy worsened (0 vs 3), as they were less positive about the financial situation in the next twelve months and about the financial situation in the past twelve months.
 At the same time, households found the time for making large purchases was less favorable than in June.
 Meanwhile, households' sentiment about the general economic situation was less negative (-10 vs -12 in June), with consumers becoming were less positive about the economic climate in the next twelve months, while their views toward the economy in the past twelve months strengthening.
 Consumer confidence in June was above the long-term average over the past twenty years (at -8). source: Statistics Netherlands

 Consumer Confidence in Netherlands averaged 0 points from 1986 until 2021, reaching an all time high of 36 points in January of 2000 and a record low of -41 points in February of 2013.
 This page provides - Netherlands Consumer Confidence - actual values, historical data, forecast, chart, statistics, economic calendar and news.
 Netherlands Consumer Confidence - data, historical chart, forecasts and calendar of releases - was last updated on July of 2021.

-Consumer Confidence in Netherlands is expected to be 12.00 Index Points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Consumer Confidence in Netherlands to stand at 15.00 in 12 months time.
-In the long-term, the Netherlands Consumer Confidence is projected to trend around 10.00 Index Points in 2020, according to our econometric models.
+Consumer Confidence in Netherlands is expected to be -10.00 points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+Looking forward, we estimate Consumer Confidence in Netherlands to stand at -12.00 in 12 months time.
+In the long-term, the Netherlands Consumer Confidence is projected to trend around -7.00 points in 2022, according to our econometric models.